Raynos/continuable/spec.md

 ```

 1. callback is a required argument and it must be a function
-    1. The continuable must produce a resolution
+    1. The continuable must produce a single resolution
         1. If the resolution is a value then the callback must
             be called with `null` as the "error" and the value.
         2. If the resolution is an error then the callback must